Shopify/polaris/polaris.shopify.com/content/getting-started/index.md

 ---
 title: Whats new
-description: Learn about the latest Polaris updates
+description: Learn how to start using Polaris
-order: 0
+order: 1
 hideChildren: true
 icon:  GrammarMajor
 ---